doctomiko/wyrmgpt/docs/Not_Done_Yet.md

 ## 12. Some code cleanup debt is still plainly present

+**UPDATED 3/25**: We have started to remove commented code blocks and "if (False)" now that we're more confident in GitHub to do this work for us.
+Getting rid of these also makes diffs easier to use.

 This repo is functional, but it is not pretending to be squeaky-clean.

 You can see active cleanup debt in things like: